Merrimack Warriors men's soccer

 The Merrimack Warriors men's soccer program represents the Merrimack College in all NCAA Division I men's college soccer competitions.
-Founded in 1970, the Warriors compete in the Northeast Conference.
+Founded in 1970, the Warriors compete in the Metro Atlantic Athletic Conference.
 The Warriors are coached by Tony Martone, who has coached the program for 39 years, the longest of any NCAA men's program.
 Merrimack play their home matches at Martone-Mejail Field.